atomist-skills/lein-m2-deploy-skill/README.md

 could easily trick lein-m2-deploy-skill@atomist.com into signing pretty much any artifact (e.g. org.clojure/clojure version 10.4) by just presenting it with a fake project.clj file.
 Access to the `org.clojure` group on clojars is still the only real protection there.
-The only thing trusting lein-m2-deploy-skill really does is ensure that bad actors with access to an `org.clojure` deploy token, can't upload a bad clojure jar without leaving behind a trace in git.
+The only thing trusting `lein-m2-deploy` skill really does is ensure that bad actors with access to an `org.clojure` deploy token, can't upload a bad clojure jar without leaving behind a trace in git.
 Is there value in that?